-We almost never drink alcohol.
+We rarely drink alcohol.
 Julia claims that she is too much fun as-is and alcohol would be wasted on her.
-I simply like to keep a clear head and maintain a healthy lifestyle.
-When we are in U.S., we don’t drink at all.
+I simply like to keep my head clear and maintain a healthy lifestyle.
+When we are in the U.S., we don’t drink at all.
 But when we travel, we like to try local drinks to get a better understanding of the local culture.
 To date, we drank sake in a small Japanese town of Takayama, savored tequila in a Mexican town of the same name, appreciated Belgian beer in every Belgian town we visited, sipped moonshine out of a dusty bottle with a marinated cobra in Cambodia, and survived home-made brandy in rural India.

 If you don’t like heavy wines, like me, Portugal has something else in store for you.
 Going to Portugal, we were intrigued by and eager to try Portuguese green wines (vinho verde).
 The green wines we tried were light and refreshing and would have been a great way to cool down on a particularly warm day.
 But the word “green” in the name tricked us a little bit.
 When we ordered green wine for the first time, on our first day in Portugal, the wine that was delivered to our table was definitely not green in color.

 “But it’s not green,” Julia said disappointingly.
-“It looks more like a white wine to me.”
+“It looks more like white wine to me.”

 “I am sorry.
 I don’t think I can do the museum today.
 I am so sleepy…”

 “Can you even walk?”
 Julia laughed at me.

 I did, as a matter of fact, could walk.
 Just not far.
 We skipped the museum and thirty minutes later I was dead asleep in the Airbnb.